 The data quality of the MVN systems can be optimized by taking some important factors into account: posture, environment and body dimensions.
-If these factors are accounted for during calibration, like avoiding magnetic environments, you can expect a very accurate system without any drift in orientation.
-After a good calibration, you can even go into challenging environment to perform your measurements without trouble.
+If these factors are accounted for during calibration, like making sure all segments are in a correct orientation during calibration, you can expect a very accurate system without offsets or drift in orientation.
+After the Npose (or Tpose) + Walk calibration you can even go into ANY environment with MVN Animate/Analyze 2018 due to its full magnetic immunity (new feature!
+Read more about it in this post).

 Also enter the body dimensions of your subject.
 These are used to determine in-body distances and they eventually aid in global positioning.
 Please refer to the following video on how to accurately measure body dimensions.